JB395/Bits-to-Target-and-Difficulty/README.md

 ### importaddress "address" ( "label" rescan p2sh )

 Adds a 34-character Qtum address or 66 hex character public key address that can be watched as if it were in your wallet but cannot be used to spend.
-The wallet will rescan after entering this command, and should be backed up after adding addresses.
+The wallet will rescan after entering this command and should be backed up after adding addresses.
 Qtum-qt returns “null” and displays the “Watch-only” balance, qtumd returns nothing.

 ```
 importaddress QaL29jcCZ39pWcA334dA4BN3peVhnc42D